-Una river is a wonderful attraction and here's why you should choose July or August to visit.
+Una river in Bosnia and Herzegovina is a wonderful attraction and here's why you should choose July or August to visit.

 Stunning views of the Una River's canyons and waterfalls, strolls through one of the charming towns of this region or a visit to one of the old town fortresses and castles scattered all over the Una-Sana Canton may be much more enjoyable if you visit these places at the right time.
 We definitely believe that would be around the months of July and August, when the region hosts numerous sport, cultural and other events.